-The Myingyan combined-cycle gas turbine (CCGT) power plant is currently under development in Taungtha, a township of Myingyan district in Mandalay, Myanmar.
-The 225MW project will become one of the biggest gas-fired power plants in the country, upon commissioning in 2018.
+The Myingyan combined-cycle gas turbine (CCGT) power plant is currently under development in Taungtha, a township in the Myingyan district of Mandalay, Myanmar.
+Upon commissioning, the 225MW project will be one of the biggest gas-fired power plants in the country.

-The power plant will be built on a green field site spread across 29.8 acres of land in Myingyan district in the Mandalay division of central Myanmar.
-It will be operated by Sembcorp Myingyan Power Company, a subsidiary of Sembcorp Industries, for 22 years, following which the Myanmar Government will take over the ownership.
+The power plant will be built on a greenfield site spread across 29.8 acres of land in the Myingyan district of the Mandalay division in central Myanmar.
+It will be operated by Sembcorp Myingyan Power Company, a subsidiary of Sembcorp Industries, for 22 years, following which the Myanmar Government will take ownership.

 Sembcorp and its partner MMID Utilities will respectively hold 80% and 20% stakes in the project.

 The plant will be installed with two GE high-efficiency 6F.03 gas turbines, a reheat steam turbine, and two heat recovery steam generators (HRSGs).
 Based on the proven 6F.03 gas turbine technology, the turbines will offer optimum efficiency, flexibility and dependability.

 The high exhaust energy of the gas turbine makes it suitable for midsize combined-cycle power plants.
 It offers a net efficiency of more than 54% when integrated with GE reheat steam turbine technology.